rust-lang/rfcs/active/0000-allocator.md

-A "call correspondence" between a high-level allocator and one of its underlying `RawAllocs` is a summary of how many calls will be made to the methods of the `RawAlloc` in order to implement the corresponding method of the high level allocator.
+A "call correspondence" between a high-level allocator and one of its underlying `RawAllocs` is a summary of how many calls will be made to the methods of the [`RawAlloc` trait] in order to implement the corresponding method of the high level allocator.

 Every high-level allocator provides at least the methods for